ZodaciOS/Replace-power-screen-with-userspace-reboot/README.md

 userspace reboots when doing the power menu combination

-hooks into `SBPowerMenuController` and before the screen pops up, it SHOULD perform a userspace reboot
+hooks into `SBPowerDownController` and before the screen pops up, it SHOULD perform a userspace reboot

 use at your own risk: this shouldnt cause a bootloop but it may cause the springboard to repeatedly crash or entering safe mode